sungsoo-ahn/2025/_posts/2025-04-28-Analysing_the_Spectral_Biases_in_Generative_Models.md

 {% include figure.html path="assets/img/2025-04-28-Analysing_the_Spectral_Biases_in_Generative_Models/Filter_Response.png" %}
 <div class="caption">
-    Source:[give reference to https://arxiv.org/pdf/2403.05093]
+    Image Source: <a href="https://arxiv.org/pdf/2403.05093" target="_blank">'Spectrum Translation for Refinement of Image Generation (STIG) Based on Contrastive Learning and Spectral Filter Profile'</a>
 </div>

-Moreover, while only the outer layers can produce high frequencies without aliasing, all layers can contribute to the low-frequency spectrum without this restriction.
+Moreover, while only the earlier layers can produce high frequencies without aliasing, all layers can contribute to the low-frequency spectrum without this restriction.
 Thus, the spatial extent of the effective filter acting on low frequencies is consistently larger than that acting on high frequencies.
-Even if larger filter sizes $k_l$ are used in the outer layers to counterbalance the larger $d_l$ , low frequencies continue to benefit from a larger effective filter size compared to high frequencies, which ultimately results in lower correlation at low frequencies.
+Even if larger filter sizes $k_l$ are used in the earlier layers to counterbalance the larger $d_l$ , low frequencies continue to benefit from a larger effective filter size compared to high frequencies, which ultimately results in lower correlation at low frequencies.

-In addition to this, some works such as [add references: https://arxiv.org/pdf/2012.05535]  show that downsampling layers also cause missing frequencies in discriminator.
+In addition to this, some works<d-cite key="chen2020ssdganmeasuringrealnessspatial"></d-cite> show that downsampling layers also cause missing frequencies in discriminator.
 This issue may make the generator lacking the gradient information to model high-frequency content, resulting in a significant spectrum discrepancy between generated images and real images.
+Frameworks like STIG<d-cite key="lee2024spectrumtranslationrefinementimage"></d-cite> have been used to eliminate this bias.

 ## Frequency bias in Diffusion Models

-It has been well known that like GANs, diffusion models too show some frequency bias.
-Smaller models fail to fit the high frequency spectrum properly whereas larger models are succesful in doing so.
+It has been well known that like GANs<d-cite key="goodfellow2014generativeadversarialnetworks"></d-cite>, diffusion models<d-cite key="ho2020denoisingdiffusionprobabilisticmodels"></d-cite> too show some frequency bias.
+Smaller models fail to fit the high frequency spectrum properly whereas larger models are succesful in doing so<d-cite key="yang2022diffusionprobabilisticmodelslim"></d-cite>.
 In general, models have a hard time fitting the reduced spectrum graph especially where the magnitude of a particular frequency is low.
 This is shown in the graph below :

 {% include figure.html path="assets/img/2025-04-28-Analysing_the_Spectral_Biases_in_Generative_Models/spectral_den_diff.png" class="img-fluid" %}

- Diffusion models first fit the high magnitude parts (which correspond to the low frequency region in natural images).
+ Diffusion models<d-cite key="ho2020denoisingdiffusionprobabilisticmodels"></d-cite> first fit the high magnitude parts (which correspond to the low frequency region in natural images).
 After fitting the low frequency region , it then fits the graph in the high frequency region(or low magnitude regions).
-Large diffusion models have enough parameters and timesteps to fit the high frequency region spectrum as well but small models struggle to do so due to lack of enough timesteps.
-We shall see a modified and detailed version of the math proof as in Diffusion Probabilistic Model Made Slim paper.
+Large models have enough parameters and timesteps to fit the high frequency region spectrum as well but small models struggle to do so due to lack of enough timesteps<d-cite key="yang2022diffusionprobabilisticmodelslim"></d-cite>.
+We shall see a modified and quite detailed version of the math proof in the 'Diffusion Probabilistic Model Made Slim'<d-cite key="yang2022diffusionprobabilisticmodelslim"></d-cite> paper.
 We show that by taking the assumption that the denoising network acts as a linear filter, the math works out such that the reduced spectrum is first fitted for the low frequency(or high magnitude) region in the initial timesteps and later fitted for the high frequency (or low magnitude region).
 Assuming the denoising network as a linear filter, we get it to work as an optimal linear filter or Weiner filter.
 The function of this Weiner filter is to minimize the mean squared error between the actual noise and the predicted noise by the filter.

 Let the input image that we want to reconstruct be $x_0$ and $\epsilon$ be white noise of variance 1. $x_t$ is the noised sample at time step t.
 Hence we can write